 Types of CFDs: DMA, Exchange Traded or Market Maker

 Essentially an investor can take out a contract for difference using one of three models; Market Maker, Direct Market Access (DMA) or Exchange-Traded CFDs.
 In the market maker model the CFD provider will quote you with its own price for the underlying financial instrument you are trading on.
+The way providers cover their exposure by hedging and price feeds makes one important difference between the different models – but also the range of markets covered which is much broader with a market maker.

 The third method consists of exchange-traded CFDs, which presently are only available in Australia via an authorised broker.
 These are limited to blue chip stocks like BHP Billiton, Amcor, Woolworths and Wesfarmers.
 The exchange-traded CFDs model comes at a much lower level of counterparty risk as they utilise the ASX clearing house; the contract for the buyer and the seller is with the clearing house.